hung135/jdbexport/README.md

         sql: select * from dbo.monBucketPool
 ```

+Debug levels:

 Supports:
 - Exporting a query result to CSV (QueryToCSV)
+- Exporting a query r esult to Excel (QueryToExcel)
 - more coming!